Virginia Cannabis Business Licenses

-Many amendments were made to cannabis laws in 2020, which will significantly shift the path of the medical cannabis market in Virginia.
-On May 20, 2020.
-Governor Northam signed HB 972 into law, which extended the state’s study on the effects of cannabis legalization, and prohibited criminal charges for simple possession charges with only a $35 penalty.
+Many amendments were made to cannabis laws in 2020, which will significantly shift the path of medical cannabis in Virginia.
+On May 20, 2020 Governor Northam signed HB 972 into law, which extended the state’s study on the effects of cannabis legalization, and prohibited criminal charges for simple possession charges with only a $35 penalty.
 Under the new law, which goes into effect on July 1, 2020, substances previously considered hash or cannabis are more clearly defined, and criminal records of past cannabis offenders are sealed.

 WHAT IS VIRGINIA'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

 The application window for the fifth Virginia Pharmaceutical Processor license is currently closed as of December 4, 2020.
 There are no current open medical licensing applications in Virginia.
 However, initially the five licensees were permitted to open one dispensary apiece in the state, but recently approved legislation allows each company to open an additional five satellite outlets —bringing the maximum number of dispensaries in the state to 30.
 Virginia’s medical marijuana program is limited, allowing a maximum of 10 milligrams of THC for products, and no flower or edibles.

 With the recent passage of adult-use legalization additional licenses will be available.
 Unfortunately, the timeline for the release of adult-use licensing applications is unknown at this time.
 The deadline of state regulators to enact provisions licensing commercial cannabis production and sales remains July 1, 2024.
 Sign up for Point7 updates to know when a new application round will be opening in Virginia.

 WHAT IS THE HISTORY OF CANNABIS IN VIRGINIA?